 Impact Materiality Potentially, how much money could the Council lose if this area is not properly controlled?
 Criticality How critical is this function to the effective running of the Council's core activities?
 Sensitivity How important is this area in the opinion of senior management and the Board?
-Strategic Effect How does this function affect the Council's long term aims and objectives? ) Likelihood Changes What changes (staffing, procedural, IT, legislative) has this area been subject to?
+Strategic Effect How does this function affect the Council's long term aims and objectives?
+Likelihood Changes What changes (staffing, procedural, IT, legislative) has this area been subject to?
 Likelihood Changes Complexity Likelihood legislative) has this area been subject to?
-Likelihood Complexity How often is this area been subject to?
+Likelihood Complexity How complex is the area under review?
 How often is this area reviewed by audit